 Acts 19:39 But if you want any thing beyond this, it shall be settled in a lawful assembly [ekklesia].

 Acts 19:40 For we are in danger of being called into question for this day's uproar, since there was no cause whereby we may give an account of this disorderly gathering.

 Acts 19:41 And when he had thus spoken, he dismissed the assembly [ekklesia].

-Now let us define the modern view of what a Church is.
+What is the modern view of what a Church is?
 I can see at least four different meanings commonly used for the word.
 This gets a bit analytical, sorry

 about that in advance.